-Difference Between 2017 Actual and 2017 Budget Difference Between 2017 Actual and 2016 Actual
+Difference Difference Between 2018 Between 2018 Actual and Actual and 2018 Budget 2017 Actual

 Operating Expense \$ in thousands

-Salaries \$ (307) \$ (3)
+Salaries \$ (203) \$ 53

-Employee benefits (45) 24
+Employee benefits (28)

-Facilities and equipment (4) 4
+Facilities and equipment 15 51

-Administration (42)
+Administration (36) 6

-Agent and advisory services 49 20
+Agent and advisory services 43 (13)

-Training and development (27) 16
+Training and development (13) 14

-Total operating expense \$ (376) \$ 61 61
+Total operating expense \$ (222) \$ 111

-Comparison of 2017 Results to Planned (Budget)
+Comparison of 2018 Results to Planned (Budget)

 The Legislative Assembly funds the activities of the Office.
-For the 2017 fiscal year, the Legislative Assembly approved an appropriation for the Office of \$8,205 thousand and a contingency appropriation of \$545 thousand (vote 28).
-Our 2017 Business and Financial Plan (Plan) sets out the original basis for the Office's budget.
-The 2017 budget was based on 62 full-time equivalent (FTE) positions comprised of 60 salaried FTE positions and 2 contracted FTE positions.
+For the 2018 fiscal year, the Legislative Assembly approved an appropriation (vote 28) for the Office of \$8,151 thousand and a contingency appropriation of \$539 thousand.
+Our 2018 Business and Financial Plan (Plan) sets out the original basis for the Office's budget.
+The 2018 budget was based on 62 full-time equivalent (FTE) positions comprised of 60 salaried FTE positions and 2 contracted FTE positions.

-Total 2017 operating expenses of \$7,830 thousand were \$376 thousand less than planned.
+Total 2018 operating expenses of \$7,941 thousand were \$222 thousand less than planned.
 The key reasons for the difference are as follows:

-- Decrease in salaries of \$307 thousand The Office leveraged late 2015-16 retirements of senior staff to decrease its salary expenses.
-Higher than anticipated turnover of manager-level staff caused use of lower than planned staffing levels (actual 2017 salaried positions was 58 FTEs as compared to budgeted 60 FTEs) reducing salary expenses. - Decrease in employee benefits of \$45 thousand The decrease in salaries as noted above reduced salary-based benefit premiums. - Decrease in administration of \$42 thousand Mainly due to fewer audit travel costs than anticipated and savings associated with the decision to not lease a vehicle for the Provincial Auditor.
+- Decrease in salaries of \$203 thousand During both years, our FTE compliment was lower than planned because of higher than anticipated staff turnover.
+This reflects a robust market for recent professional accountants.
+Actual 2018 salaried positions was 59 FTEs as compared to budgeted 60 FTEs reducing salary expense and increased agent and advisory services. - Decrease in employee benefits of \$28 thousand The decrease in salaries as noted above reduced salary-based benefit premiums. - Decrease in administration of \$36 thousand Mainly due to fewer audit travel costs than anticipated, savings associated with the decision to not lease a vehicle for the Provincial Auditor, and reduced printing costs for public reports.